 Milk is essential, but only lasts a couple of days at the most.
 If you buy the powdered milk that comes in a airtight, sealed metal container, you will find that it lasts for an incredible amount of time.
 This will be a relief to those of us who rely on the stuff!

 Rice is another one that requires proper storage, but if stored correctly it can last as least a few years.

 Collect some wheat and oats and store them in airtight containers, in a dark, cool place.
 This will preserve them and provide you with some staples from which you can make plenty of different recipes when you are in a bind.

 It is usually the water content that ages food quickly, so any dehydrated food is bound to last much longer than fresh produce.
-This goes for fruit, vegetables, canned dehydrated food, and even freeze-dried meals, will last for decades.
+These foods will last for decades, and we’re talking for fruits, vegetables, canned dehydrated food, and even freeze-dried meals.

 Lee Flynn is a writer, food prepper and all-around food storage expert.